jtlapp/typebox-superforms-client/README.md

 ## Introduction

 [SvelteKit Superforms](https://superforms.rocks/) has made forms for [SvelteKit](https://kit.svelte.dev/) super easy and super user friendly, but it is based on [Zod](https://zod.dev/) schemas.
 When people choose [TypeBox](https://github.com/sinclairzx81/typebox) over Zod, it is because they are prioritizing [backend performance](https://moltar.github.io/typescript-runtime-type-benchmarks/).
-The present library is for those who want all the client-side benefits of Superforms while still maximizing backend performance.
+The present library is for those who want the client-side benefits of Superforms while still maximizing backend performance.
 Rather than sending form data to the server to parse as a function of the schema, this library parses the form data on the client and submits the data as JSON to a backend endpoint.
 The library also supports HTTP query parameters, which it specially encodes for both readability and fast parsing into JSON.

+## Limitations

+- Does not support `dataType: 'json'` at this time.
+- Does not support nested objects at this time.

 ---